 Don’t believe the lie that you have to wait until you’ve paid off all your debt to switch careers.
 If you’ve got the discipline to work hard, you’re willing to put in the hours when you’re off the clock, and you’ll commit to being patient and doing things the right way, you can celebrate living the dream even before your debt-free scream.

-And if you need a little help taking control of your money, check out a Financial Peace University class in your area.
-This nine-lesson class can be taken online or in person, and it’s a proven plan that will help you budget, save money, and dump debt for good.
+And if you need a little help taking control of your money, check out Ramsey+.
+This all-access membership will help you budget, save money, and dump debt for good.